GARDEN FURNITURE CARE GUIDE

 • We recommend closing your parasol when not in use, and during high winds.

 • Your parasol should be covered and stored in a cool, dry place when not in use.
+Always ensure your parasol is fully dry before covering.

 • Parasol bases require at least 2 adults to move.